Agoric/documentation/main/ertp/api/amount-math.md

 To get access to an `amountMath`:
 - `import { amountMath } from '@agoric/ertp';`
-  - It's a record, not an object with a constructor.
+  - This imports an `amountMath` object named `amountMath`.
+Use it to call `amountMath` methods.
 - By writing a Zoe contract.
 The `issuer` is saved in Zoe, so call `zcf.getAmountMath(brand)`.

 ## AmountMath Kinds

 There are two different kinds of `amountMath`, each of which implements all the methods shown on this page.
 You only have to specify the `amountMath` kind when creating its associated `issuer`.

-The two`amountMath` kinds each implement all of the same API methods (i.e. `amountMath` methods are polymorphic).
+The two `amountMath` kinds each implement all of the same API methods (i.e. `amountMath` methods are polymorphic).
 We recommend you import the `MathKind` values from `@agoric/ERTP` instead of making the strings yourself.

 - `MathKind.NAT` (`nat`): Used with fungible assets. `amount` `values` are natural numbers (non-negative BigInts).
 - `MathKind.SET` (`set`): Used with non-fungible assets. `amount` `values` are objects or records with multiple properties.